-Melissa Riso Sizzles In Lace Push-Up Bra: ‘Broken Girls Blossom Into Warriors’
+Melissa Riso Sizzles In Lace Pushup Bra: ‘Broken Girls Blossom Into Warriors’

-Melissa Riso took to Instagram earlier today to share a photo of herself clad in a lacy black push-up bra.
-Earlier this weekend, the brunette bombshell wowed fans in a skimpy blue bikini that showed off her beautiful figure and today, she sizzled in another smoking hot shot that showed off her body — this time in an all-black ensemble.
+Melissa Riso took to Instagram earlier today to share a photo of herself clad in a lacy black pushup bra.
+Earlier this weekend, the brunette bombshell wowed fans in a skimpy blue bikini that showed off her beautiful figure, and today, she sizzled in another smoking hot shot that showed off her body — this time in an all-black ensemble.

 In the gorgeous new shot, the model appeared front and center, looking into the camera with a serious stare.
-She wore her long, dark locks parted to the side with a ton of gorgeous waves running throughout her mane with.
-The bombshell had a few strands of hair covering her eye as well and she rocked a stunning application of makeup that included eyeliner, mascara, blush, highlighter, and pink lipstick.
+She wore her long, dark locks parted to the side with a ton of gorgeous waves running throughout her mane.
+The bombshell had a few strands of hair covering her eye, and she rocked a stunning application of makeup that included eyeliner, mascara, blush, highlighter, and pink lipstick.

-Riso sizzled in a NSFW outfit that included a black lace push-up bra that was adorned with flowers and had ridges on the bottom.
+Riso sizzled in a NSFW outfit that included a black lace pushup bra that was adorned with flowers and ridges on the bottom.
 She paired the top with some seriously sexy silk panties that were high-waisted and hit just above her naval, flashing a glimpse of her taut tummy.

 To complete her look, Riso wore a black blazer that was unbuttoned, exposing her figure.
-She completed the look with a big pearl necklace and included a caption about broken girls turning into warriors and she tagged the photo in West Hollywood, California.
+She completed the look with a big pearl necklace and included a caption about broken girls turning into warriors.
+She geotagged the photo in West Hollywood, California.

-The photo has only been live on her page for a short time but it’s already earned her a lot of praise from her 1.2 million fans with over 8,000 likes in addition to well over 200 comments.
-Some social media users took to the post to gush over her killer body while countless others raved over the scandalous outfit.
-A few more had no words and opted to use flame and heart emoji rather than real words.
+The photo has only been live on her page for a short time, but it has already earned her plenty of praise from her 1.2 million fans with over 8,000 likes and well over 200 comments.
+Some social media users took to the post to gush over her killer body, while countless others raved over the scandalous outfit.
+A few more had no words and opted to use flame and heart emoji rather than words.

 “Heck yeah Warrior Queens that is.
 Have yourself a great day today,” one follower gushed, adding a few thumbs up emoji.

-“Beautiful angel love,” a second fan added in addition to a number of red lip emoji.
+“Beautiful angel love,” a second fan wrote in addition to a number of red lip emoji.

 “That’s a sexy ass pose!!!
-If this face and body features are truly part of your seduction plan it’s a success sweet lady!!!,” one more chimed in.
+If this face and body features are truly part of your seduction plan it’s a success sweet lady!!!” one more fan chimed in.

 This is not the first time that the California native has flaunted her smoking hot body in a NSFW outfit as of late.
 Earlier this week, The Inquisitr shared that the 33-year-old left little to the imagination in an alluring gray bodysuit that was high-cut, allowing her to showcase her toned and tanned stems.
 That shot amassed thousands of likes for the model.